This post may contain affiliate links. Please read our disclosure policy.

 This 2-ingredient coffee creamer, or half and half if you prefer, is rich, silky smooth, and super easy to make!
 Ready?

-📘 What is a Creamer
+📘 What Is a Creamer

 A creamer, sometimes called coffee whitener, is a liquid stirred into coffee, tea, or matcha to add creaminess and enhance the taste.